1958–59 United States network television schedule

 The following is the 1958–59 network television schedule for the four major English language commercial broadcast networks in the United States.
 The schedule covers primetime hours from September 1958 through March 1959.
 The schedule is followed by a list per network of returning series, new series, and series cancelled after the 1957–58 season.

-According to television historians Castleman and Podrazik (1982), the networks' schedules were thrown "into complete chaos" by the quiz show scandals that erupted during fall 1958.
+According to television historians Castleman and Podrazik (1982), the networks' schedules were thrown "into complete chaos" by the quiz show scandals that erupted during the later months of 1958.
 At first only one series, Dotto, was implicated in the game-fixing charges.
 Ed Hilgemeier, a contestant on the program, filed a complaint with the show's sponsor, Colgate-Palmolive.
-Colgate withdrew its sponsorship of the Tuesday evening (on NBC) and daytime (on CBS) versions of Dotto, and the show did not appear on either network's fall 1958 schedule.
+Colgate withdrew its sponsorship of the Tuesday evening (on NBC) and daytime (on CBS) versions of Dotto halfway through the summer, and the show did not appear on either network's fall 1958 schedule.

-The $64,000 Challenge (on CBS) similarly did not appear that fall, and by November, The $64,000 Question (CBS) and Twenty-One (NBC) were also removed from the network schedules, amidst accusations of game rigging.
+The $64,000 Challenge (on CBS) similarly did not appear that fall, and by November, The $64,000 Question (also CBS) and Twenty-One (NBC) were also removed from the network schedules, amidst accusations of game rigging.
 NBC's primetime Tic-Tac-Dough lasted through December.
 According to Castleman and Podrazik, "NBC and CBS were adamant in their own statements of innocence" since they only aired, and did not produce, the rigged series.
 They also claimed the cancellations were due to low ratings, not because of game-fixing accusations.
 ABC had few game shows on its 1958–59 schedule, and "eagerly pointed out" its innocence in the quiz show mess.
 The network affirmed its commitment to Westerns, which could not be rigged.